nastark519/nastark519.github.io/index.md

 + For a walk through of my process: [HW5](/homeW5.md)

+### HomeWork7

+With HomeWork 7 we had four Primary Objectives which are listed below.

+1. Be able to write a MVC web application that employs AJAX to build responsive views
+2. Learn how to use an existing API to acquire data, serverside
+3. Demonstrate the use of JSON and AJAX
+4. Demonstrate custom routing URLs

+You may see my work done on this by visiting my repository [here](https://github.com/nastark519/nastark519.github.io/tree/master/HW7) on github or:
++ For a walk through of my process: [HW7](/homeW7.md)

 ### HomeWork8

 With HomeWork 8 we had six Primary Objectives which are listed below.